top of page

 Wedge gate valves can have metal or resilient seats.
 In metal seated gate valves, a wedge slides towards a groove in the invert of the gate valve body, which would often trap solids contained in the fluid.
 For this reason, resilient seated gate valves provide a tighter shut-off and are more preferred in water distribution systems.

 In resilient seated gate valves, a wedge, mostly made of ductile iron, is encapsulated in resilient material (elastomer) and therefore provides a tight seal.
 The seating takes place between the rim of the wedge and the valve body.
 This does not necessitate a groove at the bottom of the valve.
 Therefore, resilient seated gate valves can seal around small solids, carried by the water flow.
-All Hawle gate valves are resilient seated where the valve gate is vulcanized with high-quality elastomer and suitable for application in drinking water supply.
-For example, in the latest Hawle gate valve model E3 both wedge and the nut are fully coated with elastomer, which allows the highest degree of corrosion protection.
-We offer a wide variety of connection options for every application.

 3. Rising stem or non-rising stem gate valves